Hometown: La Plata, MD

 I have competed in six powerlifting meets, and lifting heavy is one of my favorite things to do.
 I am always trying to get stronger!
 I also love to run, and it’s a goal of mine to be able to run 10 miles anytime I feel like it.
 For me, training goes in cycles.
 As long as I’m always training hard, I stay well-rounded by allowing my focus to change periodically.

 What is the most common fitness myth you work through with your clients?

 Many people get bogged down by the details.
 We fixate on the number on the scale, feeling good when it goes down and devastated when it goes up.
 We assign good or bad values to the number of calories we’ve eaten or how many the elliptical says we’ve burned.
 We feel like there’s a formula to getting fit that we can somehow find.
 But a lot of the time we just end up feeling bad about failing.

 My life changed permanently when I stopped worrying about the specifics and got obsessed with feeling good.
 Most of us would start to feel a lot better simply by developing any regular fitness routine and cutting the obvious junk food.
 Get the ball rolling and you will want to keep making yourself feel even better.
 You can get as detailed about fitness and nutrition as you choose, but if you first make it a pleasurable part of your life, you will never want to miss out on it again.

 What do you want your clients to take away from each training session with you?

 I want my clients to feel better when they leave than they did when when they came in.
 Physically, this means I focus on form, looking for indications of imbalances and correcting movement patterns.
 Emotionally, I want you to feel refreshed or relieved or fired up or happily exhausted – whatever feeling you need that day.
-I want you to find the pleasure of experiencing the fullness of your physicality in a variety of ways.
+I want you to find the pleasure of experiencing your physicality in a variety of ways.

 What sets you apart from other fitness professionals?